Rush Limbaugh, the Excellence in Broadcasting Network.

 Well, we couldn't find out because they keep too many secrets.

-Well, what what do we have intelligence agencies for?
+What do we have intelligence agencies for?

-Within the past ten years that happened.
+Within the past 10 years, that happened.

-Uh concluding that U.S. spy agencies failed to recognize several key military developments in China in the past decade.
+And lo and behold, now we have a highly classified intelligence report concluding that U.S. spy agencies failed to recognize several key military developments in China in the past decade.

 Among the failures highlighted in the study, China's deployment of a new long-range cruise missile.

-How can we miss that?
+How could we miss that?

 We probably helped them.

-Ever heard of Laurel space?
+Ever heard of L'Oral Space?

 The deployment of a new warship equipped with a stolen Chinese version of the U.S. Aegis battle management technology.

-Deployment of a new attack submarine known as the WAN class, that's Y U A-N that was missed by U.S. intelligence until photos of the submarine appeared on the internet.
+Deployment of a new attack submarine known as the WAN class, that's Y-U-A-N, that was missed by U.S. intelligence until photos of the submarine appeared on the internet.

-Development of precision guided munitions, including new air-to-ground missiles and new more accurate warheads.
+Development of precision-guided munitions, including new air-to-ground missiles and new, more accurate warheads.

-Well, hello, Lorel spacing.
+Well, hello, L'Oral Spacing.

 I'm not accusing, I'm just asking.